-BACUP.-Mr. Beesley, from Accrington, delivered a lecture here on Saturday night last, to a splendid and an intelligent meeting.
+BACUP.-Mr. Beesley, from Accrington, delivered lecture here on Saturday night last, to a splendid and an intelligent meeting.
 He was much cheered.
 Sixteen members were added to the association.

-ARNOLD .- On Sunday last, Mr. P. M. Brophy lectured to a numerous and attentive audience in the afternoon, on Bulwell Forest, and gave great satisfaction, and made a deep impression upon his hearers.
+ARNOLD,-On Sunday last, Mr. P. M. Brophy lectured to a numerous and attentive audience in the afternoon, on Bulwell Forest, and gave great satisfaction, and made a deep impression upon his hearers.
 He also lectured at Arnold in the evening, on total abstinence, to a good andience.
-He ably advocated the subject to the great satisfaction of his audience.
-Also tion was unanimously passed: - "That we, the Chartists of Arnold, consider Mr. P. M. Brephy a sterling patriot and Chartist, inasmuch as he has suffered for the principles in his native land; and we take this opportunity of recommending him to any locality as an able lecturer, and worthy of the support of every true Chartist in Great Britain."
-He has been nominated for
+He ably advocated the separated, highly pleased with the evening's enter- Coffee House, Golden-lane, on Sunday evening, and was at the meeting on Monday last, the following resolution was unanimously passed :- "That we, the Chartists of Arnold, consider Mr. P. M. Brephy a sterling patriot and Chartist, inasmuch as he has suffered for the principles in his native land; and we take this opportunity of recommending him to any locality as an Chartist in Great Britain."
+He has been nominated for the Executive.
 CRAGGVALE.-Mr. Duffy, from Oldham, lectured here on Monday night in the large room of the Robin Heod.
 At the conclusion a vote of thanks was passed unanimously to him and to the Chairman, when after three hearty cheers were given with clapping of hands for Feargus O'Connor, the real friend of the industrious